 - Analyze the user experience on your web application to narrow down highly used functionalities to focus test designs on

 - Regression tests are almost always automated, and therefore testers must be experienced in writing test scripts for a variety of test cases.
-For example, regression testing can be done through Selenium and BrowserStack, where the method of defining the test remains the same – but the process of execution is through a browser on a real device.
+For example, it can be done through Selenium and BrowserStack Automate, where the method of defining the test remains the same – but the process of execution is through a browser on a real device.
 BrowserStack can thus facilitate quick, convenient automated testing on both desktop and mobile devices.

 For more on how to speed up your regression testing, check out our post on how to speed up regression testing.

 As part of your SDLC, teams will independently perform regression testing, but it mustn’t be done in silos.
 Setting up processes as part of your long-term goals is key to scaling up.
 When it comes to scaling up, you need to take these factors into consideration: